fishtree-attempt/simple-linear-regression-public-health/episodes/05-predictionSLR.md

 To use `make_predictions()`, we need to create a `tibble` with the explanatory variable values for which we wish to have mean predictions from the model.
 We do this using the `tibble()` function.
 Note that the column name must correspond to the name of the explanatory variable in the model, i.e. `Height`.
 In the code below, we create a `tibble` with the values 150, 160, 170 and 180.
 We then provide `make_predictions()` with this `tibble`, alongside the model from which we wish to have predictions.
 By default, 95% confidence intervals are returned.

-We see that the model predicts and average weight of 64.88 kg for an individual with a height of 150 cm, with a 95% confidence interval of [63.9, 65.9].
+We see that the model predicts an average weight of 64.88 kg for an individual with a height of 150 cm, with a 95% confidence interval of [63.9kg, 65.9kg].

 ~~~